AForbis/Bootcamp_Final_Project/README.md

 ## Team Communication Protocols

 - Questions and updates are posted in the group Slack channel and all team members' phone numbers are available in case emergency communication is necessary.
-- Merge requests and comments automatically notify Github Master via email.
-- Meetings outside Monday and Wednesday class are coordinated in Slack channel and scheduled as needed.
+- Meetings outside of Monday and Wednesday classes are coordinated in the group Slack channel and are scheduled as needed.
+- Merge requests, comments, and other Github activity are set up to automatically notify the "Github Master" via email.

+## Database

+- The technologies employed were

+## Machine Learning Model

+- The technologies employed were

+## Dashboard (Not due in Segment #1)